Soyweiser/CDDA-Wiki-Scripts/README.md

 Data is copied to clipboard, used for the Template:Materialtoname

-## mutationtable.py

-Data is copied to clipboard, used for the Template:Mutationtable

 ## mutationthresholds.py

 Data is copied to clipboard, Used to create the various lists for the threshold pages.